-Second, it adds an additional detail level called 0 that only illuminates the pthread_create() function, allowing you to get your threads automatically registered without having to clutter up your tracing with the rest of the pthread events.
+It also adds an additional detail level called 0 that only illuminates the pthread_create() function, allowing you to get your threads automatically registered in NightTrace without having to clutter up your tracing with the rest of the pthread events.
 If you wish to customize it, you must install the appropriate debug-info RPMs.